 But whichever style you plump for, there’s no doubt that red wines from Rioja are among the most desirable on the planet.
 These rich, crowd-pleasing reds are enjoyable when young and many are capable of long ageing.
 Not only that, but they’re just as pleasing drunk on their own as they are when partnered with food, and so Rioja’s versatility is the key reason why it’s so popular.

-Rioja is one of the most consistent wine regions of the world, and the following are the pick of the crop of the 2021 IWSC.
-We hope you enjoy them.
+Rioja is one of the most consistent wine regions of the world, and the following are the pick of the crop from the IWSC 2022.

 How do we judge these wines?